001kenji/Frontend-Clone-Jumia/README.md

 :briefcase: **Overview**
 -----------

-This repository houses a full-stack web application with authentication for login and sign up.Designed to facilitate job posting and application processes.Like Jumia integrates a dynamic front-end for users to browse with a robust back-end managing product listings, user accounts, orders, and payments.
+This repository houses a full-stack web application with authentication for login and sign-up.
+Designed to facilitate job posting and application processes.Intergrated a dynamic front-end for users to browse with a robust back-end managing product listings, user accounts, orders, and payments.

 ## Image Previews
 ![alt text](<./src/assets/image (1).png>)